Nicorette: Spray

-A spray of nicotine is available.
-Tentative evidence supports that it is better than a placebo.
+A spray of nicotine, Niorette QuickMist, is available.
+A 2024 placebo-controlled clinical trial in exclusive e-cigarette users showed that Nicorette QuickMist reduced urges to vape compared with placebo from 30 seconds up to at least 1–2 hours.
+It also found that participants who used the spray reported more adverse events than the placebo group.
 MHRA suggests not to use more than 2 sprays at a time, up to 4 sprays per hour and no more than 64 sprays per 24 hours period.